Extinguishing elements of biological diversity which possess vast untapped potential to provide the world with new medicines, genetically

 Blindly, much of this.
-By that we mean that when agencies, corporations, individuals undertake any project, make any decision, that impacts nature they are so often acting without knowledge of what the full effects will be -- because they simply do not know all of the species which will be affected, how imperiled each of these species is, where exactly they are located, and what could be done to eliminate or moderate the loss.
+By that we mean that when agencies, corporations, individuals undertake any project, make any decision, that impacts nature they are so often acting without knowledge of what the full effects will be -- because they simply do not know all of the species and other elements of biodiversity which will be affected, how imperiled each of these is, where exactly they are located, and what could be done to eliminate or moderate the loss.

 Requiring an Environmental Impact Assessment can, perhaps, generate new data about the elements in the impact area, but the significance of this data, and of the EIA itself, cannot be found solely in the impact area.
 That is because this significance depends on the status of the elements found outside the impact area.
 Is this plant found only in the impact area or is it found elsewhere? -- and, if so, is the plant abundant elsewhere or rare?
 How abundant, how rare?
 And what about these other plants and these vertebrates and invertebrates and these ecosystem-types?
 Without answers to these questions an EIA opens no eyes, and is simply a requirement fulfilled rather than a meaningful guide to decisionmaking.

 It is this blindness that we, The BioDiversity Conservancy, have tools to prevent, successful tools which have for more than four decades now proven their utility in a network extending across much of the New World.
 We seek now to extend these tools and this network to Asia.
 We know that if the goal is to save biodiversity, it is necessary to create a data system which will document which biodiversity elements are most imperiled and where -- exactly where -- they are located, so that concrete plans for singling them out and saving them can be created.
 And so that they will be protected against the blindness of so many decsions which alter the landscape.